-Mango Sheera also is known as Kesari or mango halwa, which makes you healthy.
+Mango Sheera, known as Kesari or mango halwa, makes you healthy.
 It is made using semolina or crushed wheat and ripe mangoes.

 Along with mango, another unique item is used: Saffron.
 It is used to give the sheera a beautiful orange shade.

 This dish comes from the South of India.
 It is commonly made in Karnataka and many parts of South India during special celebrations like Ugadi.

 Although it is a dessert, it is also often eaten for breakfast in summer.
 In the north, it is called sheera or suji halwa.

 It is a simple recipe that does not need many ingredients.
 It needs semolina or "rava," some butter or ghee, preferably Kashmiri Saffron as a food dye, milk, and sugar.
 You can also add some dry fruits to it.

 It is commonly known as Sheera in Marathi or Hindi, Rawa Kesari in Telugu and Tamil, and Suji Halwa in North India.

 Mango is loaded with vitamin A and beta carotene.
 It tastes delicious, and mangoes add a rich flavor to it.
 They are like carrots, packed with healing chemicals and very good for you.